nibekasov/recSysSA/design.md

 > - As a rule, a detailed and structured filling of the `2.3` section is only possible **based on the results of EDA**.
 > - If the description in the design doc is **template** - i.e. it can be copied and applied to different products, it is **incorrect**.
 The design doc should show a solution diagram for the specific problem posed in part 1.

-- Stage 1 - Collection the data, preparing and analysis.
+- Stage 1 - Collection the data, preparing and initial analysis.

 Download transaction data from the given file.
 We load them into Jupiter's notebook.
 When selecting, we check the completeness of the data, choose the strategy about working with outliers and missing data, check the data types.
 Sourse of the metadata about items - **TBD**